MA in Art History

 The program that leads to the terminal MA degree is designed to prepare students for further study at the doctoral level and for careers in museums, galleries, foundations, auction houses, archaeological sites, art consulting and art publishing.

 Students may enroll full-time or part-time.
 For full-time students, the duration of the program is 2 years.
 Part-time students may take up to 4 years to complete the program.

 The program is structured around 2 main axes: coursework and the MA thesis.
 All students must take a minimum of 10 courses, including the MA Methods Colloquium in their first semester, the Practices of Art History Colloquium in their second semester, and two sections of the MA Thesis course in their final year.
 The thesis is written under the supervision of a Faculty member specializing in the student's field of study.
-Applicants must indicate the name of the professor they hope to work with and should consult the list of full-time Faculty to identify a potential advisor and it is recommended that they indicate his/her name in their application.
+Applicants should consult the list of full-time Faculty to identify a potential advisor and it is recommended that they indicate his/her name in their application.
 The MA program director accepts advisees in 18th- and 19th-century European Art.

 At the end of their first year, full-time students in good academic standing may choose to spend their second year's Fall semester in Paris.
 Students will be enrolled at the Université Paris 1 Panthéon-Sorbonne, where they will follow a regular full-course semester and complete necessary requirements regarding the MA thesis.
 Upon completion of the program, students will earn a dual MA degree, i.e., an MA in Art History from Columbia University and an MA in Art History from the Université Paris 1 Panthéon-Sorbonne.

 While Columbia MA and PhD students may enroll in the same graduate courses, recipients of the free-standing MA in Art History will be considered for admission to the PhD program only upon submission of a separate PhD application.